Dumisani Sibisi was born in Soweto, Johannesburg

 his work in shows in Australia, Portugal, Canada and the United States.

-Dumisani Sibisi is an artist shaped by the hopeful atmosphere following
+Dumisani Sibisi was an artist shaped by the hopeful atmosphere following

 the 1994 democratic elections in South Africa.
 His collages and three-dimensional